peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### GetAllTags
     public com.upokecenter.numbers.EInteger[] GetAllTags()
+Gets a list of all tags, from outermost to innermost.

+**Returns:**

+* An array of tags, or the empty string if this object is untagged.

 ### HasTag
     public boolean HasTag(int tagValue)
 Returns whether this object has a tag of the given number.